-- (1) A person must not, without a permit, burn in the open air any material, substance or thing within the township area in a heap that exceeds the size of 1 cubic metre. - (2) A person must not burn or allow any material, substance or thing to be burned on any land or public place or in any appliance in such a manner or to such an extent as to: - (a) be likely to be dangerous to the health or offensive to another person; - (b) be likely to be dangerous because of the conditions that are created by it such as smoke affecting the visibility of a driver; - (c) cause a nuisance; or - (d) be liable to be damaging or prejudicial to any property. - (3) Nothing in this Local Law prevents burning off by any public authority responsible for: - (a) the maintenance of public land under its control; or - (b) fire reduction purposes. - (4) Where an Authorised Officer or an officer of the Victoria Police or a member of the Country Fire Authority, operating pursuant to the Country Fire Authority Act considers that a person is causing a condition which is unsafe, dangerous to health, offensive or annoying to another person because of the way they are using an incinerator or because of burning in the open air, the Authorised Officer or an officer of the Victoria Police or a member of the Country Fire Authority, operating pursuant to the Country Fire Authority Act may direct that the incinerator be extinguished or that the open air burning cease immediately. - (5) A person who fails to comply with a direction of an Authorised Officer or an officer of the Victoria Police or a member of the Country Fire Authority, operating pursuant to the Country Fire Authority Act is guilty of an offence against this Local Law. - (6) A person must not burn materials that are likely to be offensive including: - (a) any chemicals; - (b) any rubber or plastic; - (c) any petroleum products or oil;
+Nothing in this Local Law prevents burning off by any public authority responsible for:

+- (a) the maintenance of public land under its control; or - (b) fire reduction purposes. - (1) Where an Authorised Officer or an officer of the Victoria Police or a member of the Country Fire Authority, operating pursuant to the Country Fire Authority Act 1958 considers that a person is causing a condition which is unsafe, dangerous to health, offensive or annoying to another person because of the way they are using an incinerator or because of burning in the open air, the Authorised Officer or an officer of the Victoria Police or a member of the Country Fire Authority, operating pursuant to the Country Fire Authority Act 1958 may direct that the incinerator be extinguished or that the open air burning cease immediately. - (2) A person who fails to comply with a direction of an Authorised Officer or an officer of the Victoria Police or a member of the Country Fire Authority, operating pursuant to the Country Fire Authority Act is guilty of an offence against this Local Law. - (3) A person must not burn materials that are likely to be offensive including:

+- (a) any chemicals;

+- (b) any rubber or plastic;

+- (c) any petroleum products or oil;

-- (d) any paint or container used for paint; - (e) food wastes, fish or other offensive food scraps; and - (f) any other material determined as offensive by Council.
+- (d) any paint or container used for paint;

+- (e) food wastes, fish or other offensive food scraps;

+- (f) Any wet, damp or green garden materials and

+- (g) any other material determined as offensive by Council.